zfit/zfit/docs/loss.rst

 Adding constraints
 ------------------

-Constraints (or, in general, penalty terms) can be added to the loss function either by using the ``constraints`` keyword when creating the loss object or by using the :py:func:`~zfit.core.loss.BaseLoss.add_constraints` method.
+Constraints (or, in general, penalty terms) can be added to the loss function either by using the ``constraints`` keyword when creating the loss object or by using the :py:func:`~zfit.loss.BaseLoss.add_constraints` method.
-These constraints are specified as a list of penalty terms, which can be any object inheriting from :py:class:`~zfit.core.constraint.BaseConstraint` that is simply added to the calculation of the loss.
+These constraints are specified as a list of penalty terms, which can be any object inheriting from :py:class:`~zfit.constraint.BaseConstraint` that is simply added to the calculation of the loss.

 Useful implementations of penalties can be found in the :py:mod:`zfit.constraint` module.
 For example, if we wanted to add a gaussian constraint on the ``mu`` parameter of the previous model, we would write: